 In Cousins' first year as a starter, the sophomore finished the 2009 season completing 60 percent of his passes for 2,680 yards and 19 touchdowns.
 His pass efficiency rating of 142.6 ranked third in the Big Ten and 25th nationally.
 Warner also tutored Keith Nichol in 2009, who threw for 764 yards and seven touchdowns while compiling a 143.2 quarterback rating.

 Warner mentored Brian Hoyer in 2007 and 2008, and Hoyer responded by becoming one of the most productive quarterbacks in Spartan history.
 Hoyer ranks among MSU's career leaders in pass attempts (No. 3 at 896), passing yards (No. 4 with 6,159), pass completions (No. 4 at 500) and TD passes (No. 7 with 35).
 Warner also developed Hoyer's game management skills, as the senior captain accumulated a 16-11 record and led the Spartans to back-to-back bowl appearances.
 Hoyer signed a free agent contract with New England in April 2009 and spent three seasons serving as the back-up quarterback behind Tom Brady.
-Hoyer completed his fourth season in the NFL with Arizona and started the last game of the 2012 season for the Cardinals.
+Hoyer recently completed his fifth season in the NFL with Cleveland in 2013.

 In his only season at Cincinnati with Dantonio, Warner mentored two starting quarterbacks, in Dustin Grutza and Nick Davila.
 During the 2006 regular season, Grutza ranked fifth in the BIG EAST in both passing efficiency (123.9 rating) and total offense (168.1), while Davila orchestrated the offense in Cincinnati's 30-11 upset over then-No. 7 Rutgers on Nov.
 18 as he completed 11-of-15 passes for 277 yards and a touchdown.